Davey-Dev/ch-serv-instructions/index.md

 Big thanks to Matt for making and improving on the standalone server.
 Makes life much simpler for us.

-Big thanks to BormoTime for telling me about Oracle Cloud and helping me through some of my setup during my first use.
+Big thanks to [BormoTime](https://www.bormotime.com) for telling me about Oracle Cloud and helping me through some of my setup during my first use.

+# Contact

+In the case you need help or have an issue with any of these instructions, you may contact me via [Twitter](https://www.twitter.com/pizzachamp15) or Discord DMs.
+My Discord ID is Pizzachamp#0001